Vyrnexis/Welcome-app/README.md

 ## Features

-- **Smart Environment Detection**: Automatically tailors shortcuts and settings based on your active desktop (Budgie, GNOME, KDE, etc).
+- **Smart Environment Detection**: Automatically creates shortcuts and settings based on your active desktop (Budgie, GNOME, KDE, XFCE).
 - **System Updates**: Checks for available packages and lets you upgrade your system with a single click.
 - **Quick Launcher**: Easy access to open your software center, system settings, or Solus documentation.
 - **User Preferences**: Includes a built-in dark mode toggle and options to manage autostart behavior on boot.